Exiv2/exiv2/trunk/contrib/cmake/msvc/ReadMe.txt

 ---------------

 1 Setting up your machine
-  You need cmake.exe and svn.exe on your PATH.
+  You need cmake.exe, svn.exe, 7z.exe and curl.exe on your PATH.

-  Please get "Windows" versions of cmake and svn (NOT Cygwin versions) You need a "Windows" version of perl.exe on the path to build openssl
+  Please get "Windows" versions of cmake etc (NOT Cygwin versions)

-  You should initialize the Visual Studio environment using the version vcvars32.bat or vcvarsall.bat installed with Visual Studio.
+  You should initialize the Visual Studio environment using the version of vcvars32.bat or vcvarsall.bat installed with Visual Studio.
 For example

   call "C:\Program Files (x86)\Microsoft Visual Studio 8\VC\bin\vcvars32.bat"